 Google Apps for Productivity in Education

 Google has a robust set of applications that can be used in your classroom for productivity.
-There is a full document management suite that will pretty much allow students to perform many of the same tasks as could be accomplished with the Microsoft Office suite, but the great part about these applications is they do not cost hundreds of dollars but are free technology for educators.
+There is a full document management suite that will pretty much allow students to perform many of the same tasks as could be accomplished with the Microsoft Office suite, but the vast part about these applications is they do not cost hundreds of dollars but are free technology for educators.
 All you need is a Google account.
 In my opinion, these are some of the most useful Google Apps you can use in your classroom.
-Or really just as your own document management applications.
+Or actually just as your own document management applications.
 While these may not have all the features of office 365 full Microsoft office suite, they are very close and really very useful.

 - Google Drive – Google Drive is pretty much the hub of the Google apps suite.
 Its comes free with 2 gigabytes of storage, but you can purchase additional space if required.
-For most people, 2 gigs are plenty of space, which means you can store a lot of documents in the cloud and access them from any location where you have an internet connection.
+For most people, two gigs are plenty of space, which means you can store a lot of documents in the cloud and access them from any location where you have an internet connection.
 Google drive also has a desktop application that you can create documents offline and then have the sync with the cloud once you have an internet connection.

-- Google Docs – Google Docs can be used in your classroom, not only to create handouts for your students, but you can share the documents and they will appear in the student’s Google drive accounts automatically.
-You can share a single document or an entire folder full of documents in a single click.
+- Google Docs – Google Docs can be used in your classroom, not only to create handouts for your students, but you can share the documents and they will appear in the student’s Google Drive accounts automatically.
+You can share a single document or an entire folder full of papers in a single click.
 This is a very robust word processing system and will provide great functionality fo most word processing requirements.

-- Google Sheets – Google sheets offers much of the same functionality as Microsoft Excel.
+- Google Sheets – Google Sheets offers much of the same functionality as Microsoft Excel.
 You can create spreadsheets that would allow students to create sample business type activities such as a ledger.
 There are many of the same functions as available in Microsoft’s Excel and for most basic tasks it works very well.
 You can also combine sheets with Google Forms and create a system that can be used to teach the basic system for managing finances.
 This application can be used in your business classroom or finance.
 Just about any application where spreadsheet type data needs to be captured will work with Google sheets.
 While it does not have some of the more advanced statistical mathematical formulas built in, you can write your own scripts to extend its functionality.

-- Google Forms – This is one of the most useful tools in the Google apps for education suite.
+- Google Forms – This is one of the most useful tools in the Google Apps for education suite.
 You can build forms to capture almost any information required.
 A lot of people use google forms in the classroom as a survey type tool, but it’s also useful for creating tests or having students submit assignments.
 This application is really only limited by your imagination for capturing data from your students as they complete assignments.
 Like sheets, you can write scripts to increase the functionality of this educational application.

 - Google Calendar – As the name suggests this is a calendar application that you can use to keep track of assignment due dates or other important dates.
 Like the other Google Apps, you can share calendars, between multiple people.
 One way to use this in your classroom is to create a calendar for each class and then share with all your students.